ahounain/sentiment-analysis/README.md

-# Emotion Recognition from Speech: Multimodal Deep Learning Approach

-# NOTE for grader : Various google colab ipynb files are in the src/notebooks folder
+# Sentiment Analysis from Audio File

 ## Project Overview
-This project implements a deep learning-based emotion recognition system using the RAVDESS dataset, leveraging both acoustic features and contextual metadata.
+This project serves to recognize emotion from a given audio file by training a neural net on the RAVDESS dataset.

 ## Prerequisites
 - Python 3.8+